-Last week we have had an increase in demand both Covid related and normal business.
+Last week there has been an increase in demand both Covid related and normal business.

-- Op Scrambler incidents are up- Daresbury Firs is a hotspot for this as well as the usual.
-The team ran an Operation this week on lates and seized 2 bikes in separate incidents.
+- Op Scrambler incidents are up- Daresbury Firs is a hotspot for this.
 These particular bikes have been responsible for a great deal of ASB recently.
-The feedback on social media from our posts relating to the seizures, shows how much concern this behaviour causes the majority in our communities. - Asylum Seekers- We had just one report stating that large groups of AS' were congregating in Preston Brook.
-Our continuous patrols have not confirmed this, we have only ever seen them acting safely and appropriately as they walk from and back to the hotel.
-We are in contact with the Spar and again this week they state they have no issues or concerns, the AS socially distance and are always courteous and considerate.
-We did have one male reported as missing for a few days this week, who has now been found and returned.
+The feedback on social media from our posts relating to the seizures, shows how much concern this behaviour causes the majority in our communities. - Asylum Seekers (AS) We had just one report stating that large groups were congregating in Preston Brook.
+Regular patrols have not confirmed this.
+They have only ever been seen them acting safely and appropriately as they walk from and back to the hotel.
+Officers are in contact with the Spar and again this week they state they have no issues or concerns.
+The AS socially distance and are always courteous and considerate.
+One male was reported as missing for a few days, who has now been found and returned.